 Coast Guard, DHS.

-The Commander, Fifth Coast Guard District, has issued a temporary deviation from the regulation governing the operation of the S.R.
-44 Bridge, at mile 1.7, across Mantua Creek at Paulsboro, NJ.
-This deviation allows the bridge to remain closed to navigation to facilitate mechanical repairs.
+The Coast Guard has issued a temporary deviation from the operating schedule that governs the CONRAIL Railroad Bridge across the Mantua Creek, mile 1.4, at Paulsboro, NJ.
+This deviation is necessary to complete bridge construction.
+This deviation allows the bridge to remain in the closed-to-navigation position.

 FOR FURTHER INFORMATION CONTACT:

 If you have questions on this temporary deviation, call or email Mr. Hal R. Pitts, Bridge Administration Branch Fifth District, Coast Guard, telephone 757-398-6222, email Hal.R.Pitts@uscg.mil.